-- Your Thunder CAT must be clear of all paint and CO2 when not being used.
+- Your Alley CAT must be clear of all paint and CO2 when not being used.

 - Keep the safety on.

 - Put the barrel plug in place.

 - Make sure the gun is clean.

-- Store your Thunder CAT in a clean, cool, dry place.
+- Store your Alley CAT in a clean, cool, dry place.

-- Keep your Thunder CAT away from children.
+- Keep your Alley CAT away from children.

-THIS AIR GUN IS NOT A TOY!
-TO BE USED BY ADULTS ONLY!
+- This air gun is not a toy!
+To be used by adults only!

-Your Thunder CAT must be clear of all paint and CO2 during transportation to and from the playing field.
+Your Alley CAT must be clear of all paint and CO2 during transportation to and from the playing field.
 Keep your barrel plug in place.
 Keep the safety on.
-Protect your Thunder CAT from excessive heat during transportation.
+Protect your Alley CAT from excessive heat during transportation.
 Observe and obey all local, state and federal laws concerning the transportation of paintball guns.
 For information concerning any of the laws in your area, contact the IPPA or your nearby friendly law enforcement agency.

-IMPORTANT: Never carry your Thunder CAT un-cased when not on a playing field.
+IMPORTANT: Never carry your Alley CAT uncased when not on a playing field.
 The non-playing public and law enforcement personnel may not be able to distinguish between a paint marking device and firearm.
-For your own safety and to protect the image of the sport, always carry your Thunder CAT in a suitable gun case or in the box in which it was shipped.
+For your own safety and to protect the image of the sport, always carry your Alley CAT in a suitable gun case or in the box in which it was shipped.

-If you must ship your Thunder CAT for any reason, the box in which you purchased the gun is acceptable to all major carriers.
+If you must ship your Alley CAT for any reason, the box in which you purchased the gun is acceptable to all major carriers.
 Never ship charged CO2 containers.

-Thunder CAT TUNING GUIDE Version 1.2
+Alley Cat TUNING GUIDE Version 1.2

-The Thunder CAT has a totally new and innovative valving system that allows the independent control of the projectile velocity and the independent control of the recocking gas flow.
+The Alley CAT has a totally new and innovative valving system that allows the independent control of the projectile velocity and the independent control of the recocking gas flow.
 This ability to control each system separately allows the operator to tune the gun to its maximum efficiency.

-This tuning is accomplished by the mainspring tension-adjustment screw and two screw-type adjustments on the side of the gun labeled RECOCK and VELOCITY.
-Turning of the screws is done by using a 3/16 Allen wrench on the mainspring tension screw and a 5/64 Allen wrench inserted into the recock or velocity screw.
+This tuning is accomplished by the mainspring tension adjustment screw and two screw-type adjustments on the side of the gun labeled RECOCK and VELOCITY.
+Use a 3/16 Alien wrench on the mainspring tension screw and a 5/64 Alien wrench inserted into the recock or velocity screw.

-Turning the screw clockwise on the mainspring tension screw increases the mainspring tension and increases the velocity and the recock gas expulsion.
+Turning the screw clockwise on the mainspring tension screw increases the mainspring tension and increases the velocity and the recook gas expulsion.
 Turning the mainspring tension screw counterclockwise decreases the tension on the mainspring and decreases the inertia gained by the hammer.
-The hammer strikes the poppet valve with less pressure, which decreases the gas flow, which in turn decreases the velocity and/or the recocking action.
+The nammer strikes the poppet valve with less pressure, which decreases the gas flow, which in turn decreases the velocity and/or the recooking action.

-Turning the VELOCITY or RECOCK adjustment screws in the clockwise direction restricts the gas flow to either the velocity or recock.
-Turning the screw counterclockwise increases gas flow, thus increasing the gas used to propel the paintball or the recocking action.
-These adjustment screws labeled VELOCITY and RECOCK are used to balance the use of the gas for performing each certain function.
-Too much of one or the other will throw the system out of balance and the gun will not function as it was designed to function.
+Turning the VELOCITY or RECOCK adjustment screws in the dockwise direction restricts the gas flow to either the velocity or recock.
+Turning the screw counterclockwise increases gas flow, thus increasing the gas used to proper the paintball or the recocking action.
+These adjustment screws, labeled VELOCITY and RECOCK, are used to belance the use of the gas for doing each particular function.
+Too much adjustment of one or the other will throw the system out of balance and the gun will not function as it was designed.
+Remember 3 and 1.